 The King of Cups Reversed in Career

-The King of Cups, in reverse, might represent disappointment by your work conditions, or a greedy manager.
+The King of Cups, in reverse, might represent disappointment in your work conditions, or a greedy manager.

 With a reversed King of Cups in your career reading, you should consider the reasons why you are not getting joy and fulfillment from your job.
 The card denotes creative blocks, as well as a lack of motivation and discipline.

-It might also represent an abusive boss with a personal agenda, someone who doesn’t care about the well-being of his employees and his only goal is more profit.
+It might also represent an abusive boss with a personal agenda, someone, who doesn’t care about the well-being of his employees and whose only goal is more profit.

 Think about how your attitude towards your work affects your productivity.
 You cannot earn your keep just by waiting for everything to fall on your lap.
 The card’s advice is to find discipline, keep working, and develop your skills.

 The King of Cups Tarot Card as Intentions / What Someone Wants